Tiffin Girls' School: Present day

 There are approximately 1,200 pupils aged between 11 and 18, including approximately 300 in the sixth form.
 They are split into six houses – Bebbington (Red), Flavell (Yellow), Schofield (Blue), Watson (Green), Orford (Orange) and Nicolle (Purple).
 All are named after former headmistresses of the school.
-Prior to 2012 pupils were split into house groups according to their forms (i.e. 10A, 11B etc.) until sixth form.
-From 2012 to 2016, forms were made up of girls of different houses.
-From 2016, the form system has reverted to girls of the same house.
-Pupils earn points towards the house competition in events such as the school birthday (last day before February half term) and sports day.

-The house competition used to run throughout one academic year, but in 2008 was changed to run from Easter to Easter in order to allow the current House Officers to enjoy their victory.
-The house with the most points wins the Belitha trophy (donated by Edward Belitha).

 Curriculum

 Pupils in Years 7–9 study Maths, English, Biology, Chemistry, Physics, Religious Studies, Spanish, French, Latin, Design and Technology, Art, Computing, Music, Geography, History, PE and Drama.
-There is also one period of PSHE and Citizenship each week.
+There is also one period of PSHE/Pastoral.

 In Years 10 and 11, pupils continue 10 subjects to GCSE level.
 All GCSEs are sat at the end of Year 11.
 English Language, English Literature, Biology, Chemistry, Physics and Maths are compulsory.
 This leaves four options to be chosen, of which one must be a modern language (French or Spanish).
-Girls also take core PE lessons and have one period a week for PSHE and Citizenship.
+Girls also take core PE lessons and have one period a week for PSHE/Pastoral.
+The options they have are as follows : Art, Music, DT, Latin, the language which they have not already chosen as part of their compulsory GCSE, Geography, History, Religious Studies, Computer Science, Drama.

 In Year 12, pupils choose four subjects to begin their A level studies.
 Subjects follow A Level specifications with the exception of Music which follows the Pre-U course.
 At the end of Year 12, girls drop one subject, taking forward three subjects to A level.